 "Staff Sergeant Webber!"
 First Sergeant Atkinson's voice boomed as he walked toward me with Hernandez and Sanchez in front of him.
 They were holding their duffle bags in their arms instead of wearing them on their backs.
 "Take charge of these two."

 "Yes, first sergeant.
 Hernandez, Sanchez, fall in at the end of the squad.
 Sergeant Sutter!"
 I pointed at our wayward squad members, and he made sure they arrived and stayed at the end of the squad, still carrying their bags in their arms instead of dropping them in the truck.

 "Webber, walk with me."
 The first sergeant and I walked from anyone's ability to overhear our conversation.
 "Immediately after we get back from the escape and evasion exercise, take Hernandez to the company commander."

 "First Sergeant; non-judicial punishment, extra duty, all the disciplinary actions given to him does nothing to change his attitude.
 In fact, it makes it worse."

 "After seeing his actions for himself this morning, the captain is going to recommend to battalion that Hernandez be discharged."

 "Not yet, but the captain has had enough of him, even before this morning."

 "Does Sergeant McFadden know?"

-"He'll be notified when he returns."
+"He'll be notified of the captain's decision when he returns."

 "First Sergeant, I'm concerned about having Hernandez on a live-fire exercise.
 I request he be relieved and stay behind."